Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

+A similar procedure can be applied to study the topological configurations for 7\% strained silicate under an electric field of 1.8 eV/\AA.
+As shown in Fig.~\ref{patch-7-e10}(c), patch 1 in $\Delta_{10}$ contains a dark red node at K, a quadratic blue node at $\Gamma$, and a Dirac string connecting the cyan nodes in $\Delta_{11}$.
+With an Euler class $\chi_{10}=0$, the dark red node at K must carry the same frame charge with the blue node at $\Gamma$.
+In addition, patch 2 has an Euler class of 0, indicating that the neighbouring dark red nodes carry opposite frame charges.
+For the cyan nodes in $\Delta_{11}$, there is no nearby Dirac string in $\Delta_{10}$ during the whole braiding process, and their frame charges remain the same.

+Once an initial topological configuration is known, we can determine any future topological configurations resulting from a band inversion by simply applying the rules of braiding (see Methods) together with the constraints of the crystal symmetries.
 Figure~\ref{1braiding}(b) represents the conversion of the topological configuration through the band inversion within the bands of group 1.
-We start with the topological configuration at 0.0 eV/\AA\ showing two linear nodes in $\Delta_{10}$ at K ($-q_{10}$, open dark red circle) and K' ($q_{10}$, closed dark red circle) connected by a Dirac string (dark red line), and one quadratic node in $\Delta_{11}$ at $\Gamma$ (large blue triangle) with a patch Euler class $\chi_{11}[\Gamma] = +1$, and the corresponding three-band frame charge $q[\Gamma]=-1$ (computed for a base loop encircling the $\Gamma$ point while avoiding the nodes at the K points).
-We note in Fig.~\ref{patch-7-e10}(b) the quadratic dispersion in all directions of the double degeneracy at $\Gamma$.
+We start with the topological configuration at 0.0 eV/\AA\ showing two linear nodes in $\Delta_{10}$ at K ($-q_{10}$, open dark red circle) and K' ($q_{10}$, closed dark red circle) connected by a Dirac string (dark red line), and one quadratic node in $\Delta_{11}$ at $\Gamma$ (large blue triangle with dashed boundary) with a patch Euler class $\chi_{11}[\Gamma] = +1$, corresponding to a three-band frame charge $q[\Gamma]=-1$ (computed for a base loop encircling the $\Gamma$ point while avoiding the nodes at the K points).